j9t/little-books/manuscript/website-quality-control.md

 Quality management, which can be broken down into quality planning, quality control, quality assurance, and quality improvement, comes with a host of methods to not just identify (control) and fix (improvement) defects, but to avoid them systematically (planning, assurance).

-This little book, which is the third in a series of books that cover important components of modern web development (after [web frameworks](https://www.oreilly.com/library/view/the-little-book/9781492048121/) and [coding standards[(https://www.oreilly.com/library/view/the-little-book/9781492048459/)]), focuses mostly on the quality control piece, for if we can’t “see” what’s wrong, we won’t fix or plan to avoid what’s wrong.
+This little book, which is the third in a series of books that cover important components of modern web development (after web frameworks and coding standards), focuses mostly on the quality control piece, for if we can’t “see” what’s wrong, we won’t fix or plan to avoid what’s wrong.
 Still, it’s going to share advice on how to tie quality to our processes, for it _is_ more useful to learn how to fish than to hope to be fed every day.
 The book will do all of this in a loose and relaxed manner, however, and not to the extent ISO standards would cover quality.

 Finally, and although this should matter only in few instances, the book hinges more on websites rather than web apps.
 That [distinction](https://meiert.com/en/blog/docs-and-apps/) is usually relevant when it comes to standards and development best practices, but there are some differences in how one should go about quality checking of sites as opposed to apps.
 What follows will work slightly better and allow for more complete quality control of web_sites_.